popsim-consortium/stdpopsim/docs/introduction.rst

 `code of conduct <https://github.com/popsim-consortium/stdpopsim/blob/main/CODE_OF_CONDUCT.md>`_.
 A particular goal of this project is to build a diverse and supportive community, and so we especially encourage individuals from underrepresented groups in popgen to join.
+A primary goal of PopSim Consortium is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
 Being a member of the Consortium can provide a valuable avenue for career development, through building networks, contributing to papers and code, as well as through learning programing standards and best practices.